rollup/plugins/packages/commonjs/README.md

 This is likely not desired for ES module dependencies: Here `require` should usually return the namespace to be compatible with how bundled modules are handled.

-If you set `esmExternals` to `true`, all external dependencies are assumed to be ES modules and will adhere to the `requireReturnsDefault` option.
+If you set `esmExternals` to `true`, this plugins assumes that all external dependencies are ES modules and will adhere to the `requireReturnsDefault` option.
 If that option is not set, they will be rendered as namespace imports.

-You can also supply an array of ids that are to be treated as ES modules, or a function that will be passed each external id to determine if it is an ES module.
+You can also supply an array of ids to be treated as ES modules, or a function that will be passed each external id to determine if it is an ES module.

 ### `requireReturnsDefault`

 Type: `boolean | "auto" | "preferred" | ((id: string) => boolean | "auto" | "preferred")`<br>
 Default: `false`

-Controls what is returned when requiring an ES module or external dependency from a CommonJS file.
-By default, this plugin will render it as a namespace import, i.e.
+Controls what is returned when requiring an ES module from a CommonJS file.
+When using the `esmExternals` option, this will also apply to external modules.
+By default, this plugin will render those imports as namespace imports, i.e.

 ```js
 // input